-Child identity theft is a massive problem
+Child identity theft is becoming a massive problem

 The majority of identity theft examples occur in middle aged adults

-Identity theft statistics released by the FTC in 2018 found that between 2014 and 2016, the rate reported by those aged 31-59 actually rose from 57% of cases to 61%.
+The vast majority of identity fraud examples affected adults, and in particular those aged 31-59.
+Identity theft statistics released by the FTC found that between 2014 and 2016, the rate reported by those aged 31-59 actually rose from 57% of cases to 61%.

 Data breaches are a huge identity theft issue